 Artist Statement

-My work seeks to unveil the beauty of life unseen from a scientific lens that, together with a Christ-centred perspective, strives to convey that biological forms have been thoughtfully and purposefully designed.
-When magnified through a microscope, our seemingly mundane world reveals a magical landscape, teeming with beauty and the strokes of pure genius that allude to the handiwork of a Grand Designer.
+My artistic journey, shaped by a lifelong creative drive, a cancer diagnosis and enriched by a Christ-centered perspective, has resulted in a fusion of science, art and faith that aims to reveal the wonders of the botanical world.
+When magnified through a microscope, our seemingly mundane world reveals a magical landscape, teeming with beauty and the strokes of pure genius that allude to the handiwork of its Grand Designer.

-"I desire to glorify God through artwork that aims to capture the purposeful design of creation, highlighting its intricate beauty through a scientific lens.
-I aspire to engage with individuals who are eager for a fresh perspective, as I unveil the splendour of creation through my unique artworks, aiming to evoke a deep sense of joy, awe, and wonder in the hearts and minds of those on the quest for beauty in the unexpected."
+"I seek to glorify the Creator through artwork that reveals the purposeful design of creation, highlighting its intricate beauty through a scientific lens.
+My hope is to inspire joy, awe, and wonder in those who delight in discovering beauty in the unexpected."

 My Story

 Since the tender age of two, art has captured my heart.
 Even if barely able to grasp a pencil, I would joyfully spend hours squiggling away with anything that left a mark—crayons, paints, chalk — with each material serving as an avenue that further fuelled my fascination with shapes, textures and colours.
-Art has been woven into the fabric of my life story ever since.
-My mother deserves immense credit for identifying my artistic leanings early on and unwaveringly supporting my passion throughout the years.
-Even after we immigrated from Colombia to Canada when I was eleven, her encouragement continued to nourish my growing love for art, steering me toward an academic pursuit in Fine Arts.
+Art has been woven into the fabric of my life ever since.
+My mother deserves immense credit for unwaveringly supporting my artistic passion throughout the years.
+Even after we immigrated from Colombia to Canada when I was almost eleven, her encouragement continued to nourish my growing love for art, steering me toward a degree in Fine Arts.

-Yet, two years into my Fine Arts degree, life took a sharp turn—I was diagnosed with acute lymphoblastic leukemia.
-That diagnosis became the compass guiding my artistic journey, shaping the trajectory of the work I would eventually create.
+Yet, two years into my degree, life took a sharp turn.
+I had been diagnosed with acute lymphoblastic leukemia.
+That diagnosis became the catalyst that shaped my artistic journey and the trajectory of the work I would eventually create.

 My last chemotherapy treatment in 2012.